-The company has entered into a franchise agreement with Bendigo Bank.
+The Company has entered into a franchise agreement with Bendigo Bank.
 The company delivers banking and financial services of Bendigo Bank to its community.
 The franchise agreement provides for a share of interest, fee, and commission revenue earned by the company.
 Interest margin share is based on a funds transfer pricing methodology which recognises that income is derived from deposits held, and that loans granted incur a funding cost.
 Fees are based on the company's current fee schedule and commissions are based on the agreements in place.
 All margin revenue is recorded as non-interest income when the company's right to receive the payment is established.

-The company acts as an agent under the franchise agreement and revenue arises from the rendering of services through its franchise agreement.
+The Company acts as an agent under the franchise agreement and revenue arises from the rendering of services through its franchise agreement.

 Revenue is recognised on an accruals basis, at the fair value of consideration specified in the franchise agreement.
-Under AASB 15 Revenue from Contracts with Customers (AASB 15), revenue recognition for the company's revenue stream is as follows:
+Under AASB 15 Revenue from Contracts with Customers (AASB 15), revenue recognition for the Company's revenue stream is as follows:

-Revenue Includes Performance Obligation Timing of Recognition Franchise agreement profit share Margin, commission and fee income When the company satisfies its obligation to arrange the servies to be provided to the customer by the supplier (Bendigo & Adelaide Bank) On completion of the provision of the relevant service.
+Revenue Includes Performance Obligation Timing of Recognition Franchise agreement profit share Margin, commission and fee income satisfies its obligation to On completion of the provision of the relevant service.
 Revenue is accrued monthly and paid within 10 business days of month end